 Click the Attribute drop-down field and select the attribute for which you wish to set a condition.
+Click the mathematical operator field to select an operator.

 Click the condition drop-down field and select the condition for the If statement.